nebulaeonline/nebulae-random/README.md

 1. `RandDoubleExclusiveZero()` Uses full 53-bit precision.
 Excludes 0.0 to prevent edge cases in logarithmic or exponential sampling.
 Minzero defines the minimum representable nonzero value, defaulting to 2^-53 \~1.11e-16.
 2. `RandDoubleInclusiveZero()` Returns a double in the range [0.0, 1.0).
 This matches the behavior of System.Random.NextDouble() and includes 0.0.
 3. `RandDoubleLinear(double Min, double Max)` Returns a double in [Min, Max) using linear interpolation.
 Safe for general-purpose simulations and float-based algorithms.
 4. `RandDoubleRaw(double Min, double Max, double MinZero = MINZERO_DEFAULT)` Constructs a raw IEEE-754 double between min and max.
 Gives full control over sign, exponent, and mantissa layout.
 Both min and max must be either normal or subnormal doubles.
 Mixing types throws.
-Not intended for casual use � this is a precision tool.
+Not intended for casual use; this is a precision tool.
 5. `RandDouble53()` Equivalent to RandDoubleInclusiveZero().
 Returns a 53-bit mantissa float in [0.0, 1.0).

 MINZERO_DEFAULT is available as a public constant in each RNG and is equal to 1.0 / (1 << 53) or \~1.11e-16.